I’m a rocket scientist turned author and law professor.

 Contrarian /noun/.
 A person who takes up a contrary position, especially a position opposed to the majority view, regardless of how unpopular it may be.

-The Fosburys of the world are a rare breed.
 We’re genetically programmed to follow the herd.
 Thousands of years ago, conformity to our tribe was essential to our survival.
 If you didn’t conform, you’d be ostracized, rejected, or worse, left for dead.

 Not anymore.
 Continued success in the modern world requires continued innovation.
 The ability to disrupt established methods and find new ways of looking at old ideas is one of the most sought-after qualifications in all fields.